Freshen Up Your Home With Spring Cleaning Tips

 Pick up winter’s leftovers like debris and leaves before adding new plants and flowers to your green-space.
 This includes removing litter and raking lawn areas to clear away dead grass and perk up dormant blades.
 It is also a good time to tackle weeds and remove dead flowers.
 Break out the hand pruners to clean up small bushes and plants and pull out the tree pruners to trim just enough to encourage healthy branch growth.
 This is the perfect time to add a fresh layer of mulch to flower and garden beds if the old mulch has been there longer than a couple years.

 Power Wash Siding

-To help prevent mold and mildew, give siding and the garage door a wash-down.
+To help prevent mold and mildew, give siding and the deck a wash-down.
 First, combine soap and water, mix and apply to the exterior of the area that needs cleaning.
-Then, follow up the washing by spraying the siding with a power jet wand and the garage door with a cleaning nozzle.
+Then, follow up the washing by spraying the siding with a power jet wand and the deck with a cleaning nozzle.
 Work from the top-down to avoid spreading dirt down to already-cleaned areas.

 Spray Down Outdoor Furniture

 Take the time to spruce up outdoor furniture so it is ready to enjoy as soon as the days are warm enough.
 Remove cushions, washing them with soap and water, and give the furniture bases a good spray-down.

 Easily Hose Down Cobwebs in Eaves

 To avoid spiders and other critters from making a Spring home in the eaves, spray the areas with a powerful jet setting on a nozzle.
 This may need to be repeated a time or two during the Spring-Summer season to keep pests away.